Sehnsucht and the search for place in Neo-Romantic British Landscape Photography.

 Sehnsucht becomes the underlying energy in the emotional search for place in landscape photography.
 Two photographers, Raymond Moore and Fay Godwin have been chosen to illustrate the ideas of Sehnsucht; both recognising the personal journey they have undertaken, that of seeing time and place as one.

 From this research, I discuss and distinguish qualities within Neo-Romantic Landscape photography which contribute to noteworthy images.
 Traits that emphasise interpretation and avoid replication, with the aim of incorporating them within my developing practice and portfolio.”

-The full text can be emailed upon request after publication.
+The full text can be emailed upon request or alternatively can be downloaded here.